-This course is designed to introduce the student to the online learning environment and the use of technology (e.g. laptop computer, Microsoft programs, Canvas, computer based learning resources MylTlab, internet search, LIRN, academic honesty/plagiarism).
-Upon completion, students will be able to demonstrate proficient computer application skills permitting academic success (online and in the classroom) through the use of electronic learning resources.
+This course is designed to introduce the student to the online learning environment and the use of technology (e.g. laptop computers, Microsoft programs, Canvas, computer-based learning resources MylTlab, internet search, LIRN, academic honesty/plagiarism).
+Upon completion, students will be able to demonstrate proficient computer application skills permitting academic success (online and in the classroom) with electronic learning resources.
 This course consists of a total of 40 theory hours.
 This course is delivered as a Distance Education (online) course.